Toddler Learning Resource: Colors, Matching, Patterns, & Shapes

 Before I walk you through the resource, let me mention a few things about set-up.

 Let's start with printing.
-I own a color laser printer, so I print from home.
+I own a color printer, so I print from home.
 If you don't own a printer, I think it's a great investment!
 However, always do what is best for your family!
 If you are looking for a reasonable printing company, I recommend The Homeschool Printing Company or Family Nest Printing.

 I chose to laminate most of the pages in this resource.
 I adore laminated pages because they are sturdy and essentially toddler-proof.
 If you want your pages to be laminated, I would recommend purchasing a personal laminator and laminating pouches.
 I do NOT recommend paying a company to laminate this resource because it is typically extremely expensive.
 However, if you choose to not laminate the resource, that’s a-okay!
 I'll give some tips and tricks as we chat through the resource!